-Risk factors See "Risk Factors" and other information included shares listed on the Nasdaq Global Market.
+Risk factors See "Risk Factors" and other information included on the Nasdaq Global Market.
 The ordinary shares will not be listed on any other stock exchange or traded on any automated quotation system.

-Listing We have been approved to have the ordinary
+Listing We have applied to have the ordinary shares listed

-Nasdaq Global Market Symbol "GHRS"
+Proposed Nasdaq Global Market Symbol "GHRS"

-Payment and Settlement The underwriters expect to deliver the ordinary shares against payment therefor through the facilities of the Depositary Trust Company on
+Payment and Settlement The underwriters expect to deliver the ordinary shares against payment therefor through the facilities of the Depositary Trust Company on ,